DiSSCo/dissco.github.io/SpecimenImageCapture/photographymodule.md

 Altering the ISO in our example photo from before, we can see the effect different ISO values have on the image.

-![photos of different ISOs](https://github.com/lmfrench/lmfrench.github.io/blob/main/images/comp_ISO.png?raw=true)
+![photos of different ISOs](https://github.com/lmfrench/lmfrench.github.io/blob/main/images/comp_ISO.png?raw=true) Figure 22: Same specimen as Figure 21, but with different ISO values applied.
+Starting with the top image and then left to right, the ISO in each image is: 100, 1000, 3200.

 In each of these images the shutter speed and aperture are unchanged from the original photo (1/80, f/10), but with different ISO values.
-Starting with the top image and then left to right, the ISO in each image is: 100, 1000, 3200.
 You’ll see that the higher the ISO the brighter the image is as the sensor is more sensitive to light that is coming into the camera.

 **Shutter speed** – how long the shutter of the camera is open, allowing light to enter the camera.
 The length of time the shutter is open controls the exposure of the shot.
 Shutter speed is measured by the length of time the shutter is open, usually in fractions of a second, e.g. 1/200, 1/100, 1/80 etc.